There’s no doubt about it: Weeds cause problems whenever they appear.

 - Use cultural practices such as cultivation and crop rotation, where appropriate.

-Growers like Pearson and Black understand the importance of a system that works on a broad spectrum of weeds, including those that are tough-to-control and their results showed it in 2014.
-To get the most from Liberty herbicide, remember this acronym: S.T.O.P.
+Growers understand the importance of a system that works on a broad spectrum of weeds, including those that are tough to control.
+The S.T.O.P.

-- Early action against weeds is key, so start early with the first application soon after emergence.
-Scouting weeds and taking early action influences your success.
+Early action against weeds is key, so growers should make the first application soon after emergence.

-- The key to preventing resistance is to reduce the pressure caused by using a single herbicide mode of action.
-Make sure to use multiple effective modes of action.
+Make sure to incorporate multiple effective sites of action.
 Use pre-emerge residual herbicides and a residual tank mix partner for best results.